jeddnugent/SMI-Food-Journal/README.md

 - Clone this repo
 - run `npm i` to install all the neccasary packages in both `/client` and `/server` folders
 - set up your postgres database through the sql schema and populate it with the provided SQL test data
-- create vite-env.d.ts for client side secrets
+- create .env for client side secrets which needs to store the server API
 - then create a .env file or replace the db configuration in the server.ts file in the `/server` folder
 - after this you are all set up to run the solution with `npm run dev` for the server side which is designed to locally deploy to port 4000
 - and use `npm run dev` for the client side which is designed to be locally deployed on port 3000